LimelightVision/LimelightDocs/docs/best_practices.rst

 Pipeline Tuning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Use the lowest exposure possible, and increase black level offset until field lights and LED reflections are removed from the image.
+* Test your thresholding while far away and angled away from your target.
+* Use 2019.7's "Smart Speckle Rejection" to filter unwanted LED reflections

 Before Connecting to the Field
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~